spinnytea/freecell/README-todo.md

 - IDEA (gameplay) (undo) Undo… redo?
   - if you undo, show/enable a redo button
   - allows you to manually replay
+- IDEA (motivation) (documentation) `/tutorial`
+  - recreate the Game #5 documentation, forward linking back to original
+- IDEA (motivation) (documentation) recreate other references?
+  - like /tutorial, but we link to other Resources on the [README](./README.md#resources)
+  - Partially duplication backup, partially deep verification
+- TODO (2-priority) (motivation) (documentation) update `/manualtesting`
+  - ensure current is accurate, review gaps/tasks
+  - add (documentation) label

 ## Discarded TODOs